fireundubh/IDA7-FunctionStringAssociate/README.md

 2. `$(IDASUPPORT)` - path to [IDA7-SupportLib](https://github.com/ecx86/IDA7-SupportLib)
 3. `$(IDAWAITBOX)` - path to [IDA7-WaitBoxEx](https://github.com/dude719/IDA_WaitBoxEx-7.0)

+Or, you can edit them in the Property Manager under PropertySheet.props

 The IDA 7.0 SDK should also be located at `$(IDADIR)\idasdk`.

 # Credits